Medbh McGuckian

 1979

 Her poem "The Flitting" wins the National Poetry Competition.
+MM submitted under a pseudonym, "Jean Fisher."
+Borbála Faragó tells the story:

 1980

-Publishes two pamphlets of poetry and gives birth to the first of her four children.
-Unlike the Northern Irish poets who came before her, she does not initially address the political situation in Northern Ireland or mention the "troubles."
+MM publishes two chapbooks, Single Ladies: Sixteen Poems, and Portrait of Joanna.
+Unlike the Northern Irish poets who came before her, she does not initially address the political situation in Northern Ireland or mention the Troubles.
 Her poetry, which has been compared to Emily Dickinson's, is more private and detached.

 1982